 The average salary for an AI/machine learning developer is around $90,430, with senior positions averaging around $105,168.

-Python is another extremely popular and widely used programming language.
+Python is another extremely popular and widely used programming language, and Python development is one of the best tech jobs today.
 A Python developer will create and test code for a variety of applications, software, and systems in fields such as data mining, cloud and web infrastructure development, machine learning, and much more.
 They’re also responsible for evaluating these programs and updating them on a regular basis.
 Here are some skills you would need as a Python developer:

 - Knowledge in the Python programming language.

 - Familiarity with developing applications from concept to final product.